-Unschooling High School
+Unschooling High School and College

-Alison McKee began unschooling her two children over twenty years ago and from their family’s experiences wrote the book “From Homeschool to College and Work: Turning Your Homeschooled Experiences into College and Job Portfolios.”
+Alison McKee began unschooling her two children over twenty years ago and from their family’s experiences writing the book “From Homeschool to College and Work: Turning Your Homeschooled Experiences into College and Job Portfolios.”
 She has written numerous articles on homeschooling which have appeared in Growing Without Schooling, Home Education Magazine, Homefire: The Journal of Homeschooling, The Relaxed Homeschooler, F.U.N.News: Family Unschooling Network and continues to offer support to individuals who seek information about homeschooling across the country.

 Q: What is unschooling?

 A: Unschooling is a term that the late John Holt coined in the late ’70’s to describe learning that is based on a child’s interests and needs.
 Unschooling does not begin with a parent’s notion of what is important to learn and then turn the choices of how to learn the content over to a child.
 Rather, it begins with the child’s natural curiosity and expands from there.
 Unschooling is not “instruction free” learning.
 If a child wants to learn to read, an unschooling parent may offer instruction by providing help with decoding, reading to the child, and giving the child ample opportunity to encounter words.
 If the child is uninterested in these supports, the parent backs off until the child asks for help.
 The most important thing about the unschooling process is that the child is in charge of the learning, not the adult.
 Unschoolers often do no traditional school work, yet they do learn traditional subject matter.
 They learn it as a natural extension of exploring their own personal interests.

 Q: Is Eclectic or interest-led learning the same as unschooling.